bmelad/pulsesecure-danainfo-dencoder/README.md

 ##  How to use it?

 Paste an encoded DanaInfo value or a cleartext hostname and click the Decode or Encode button.
+You may parse an entire encoded URL using the Parse URL button.

 ##  Disclaimer